 As we were talking Devon asked me if I had seen the little girl who had immediately kissed the dog that was in her box.
 I had missed it!
 He shared with me how many of the children don’t truly understand what it means to love and be loved.
 Stuffed animals provide a way for them to experience love and give love.

-Devon would tell you to be sure to include a Slinky, stuffed animal, a ball, and some candy. 🙂
+Devon would tell you to be sure to include a Slinky, stuffed animal, and a ball. 🙂

 I felt bad when so many of the children received gloves and hats.
 Clearly they loved them, as they’d stop mid-box to put them on.
 But I feared they’d never be used.
 Once we were back on the bus I asked Devon if they’d really use the hats and gloves.
 He told me that their cooler temperatures feel cold to them and that they would indeed wear jackets, hats, and gloves.
 Even at 12 degrees above the equator these colorful hats and gloves would get some use!
 Yeah!

 From my conversations with the OCC staff, OCC national volunteers, and observing the children opening their shoeboxes I have put together 10 tips to help you pack a better shoebox.